varachit/Star-Wars-API/README.md

 - Django 4.0.3

 ## Installation
-### - Using Local Environment
+#### - Using Local Environment

-  The required packages must be installed on the local environment,

-  Consult requirements.txt or simply execute the following command:
+  The required packages must be installed on the local environment to run this project, Please consult requirements.txt or simply execute the following command:

   `pip install -r requirements.txt`
 ### - Using Project's Python Virtual Environment